 The Victoria Park Gopher Tortoise/Florida Scrub Jay Preserve provides habitat for several state and/or Federally listed wildlife species.
-An interesting observation of a Florida black bear (Ursus americanus floridanus) in the South Preserve was reported by several Victoria Park residents in the spring of 2019.
-An ongoing review of the preserve for Florida scrub jays was conducted in conjunction with the Florida sandhill crane monitoring from December 2018 through June 2019 when weather conditions were more conducive per Florida scrub jay survey protocols.
+Multiple observations of Florida black bears (Ursus americanus floridanus) in the North and South Preserve was reported by several Victoria Park residents in the winter of 2020.
+An ongoing review of the preserve for Florida scrub jays was conducted in conjunction with the Florida sandhill crane monitoring from December 2019 through June 2020 when weather conditions were more conducive per Florida scrub jay survey protocols.
 The main purpose of the review was to establish whether areas of the preserve are continuously occupied by scrub jays.
 Emphasis was given to areas where Florida scrub jays were previously observed in low-growing oak scrub when walking the transects and trails.
 A tape recording of Florida scrub jay typical territorial scolding as well as the female "hiccup" call was used in an attempt to attract the jays.
-The Florida scrub jays were not observed during the 2019 season.
-No specific reason could be determined as to why the jays were not present in previous locations, but the sudden resumption of a typical hydroperiod in the wetlands may be a contributing factor in the movement of the jay families.
-The wetlands were literally dried up during the recent drought and may have supplemented adjacent jay habitat and foraging areas.
-Scrub jays were previously observed in the North Preserve upland areas between Transects 2 and 6.
+The Florida scrub jays were not observed during the 2020 season.
+No specific reason could be determined as to why the jays were not present in previous locations, but last years resumption of a normal hydroperiods in the wetlands may be a contributing factor in the movement of the jay families.
+The wetlands were literally dried up during the last drought and may have supplemented adjacent jay habitat and foraging areas.
+Scrub jays were last observed in the North Preserve upland areas between Transects 2 and 6.
 A family comprised of several individuals (five) were observed on one occasion in and around Wetland 6.
-In addition, multiple jays were observed along the entrance road separating the north and south portions of the preserve last year.
+In addition, multiple jays were observed along the entrance road separating the north and south portions of the preserve that year.
 Miller Legg will continue the efforts to determine if jays are utilizing the Preserve in future monitoring visits.
-Numerous potentially occupied gopher tortoise burrows were observed throughout the upland areas of the preserve.
+Maintenance in the North Preserve (Unit 1) will focus on improving the existing scrub habitat to make it more appealing to Florida scrub jays in an effort to attract the family back within the preserve.
+Many occupied gopher tortoise burrows were observed throughout the upland areas of the preserve.
+In addition, residents reported observing juvenile tortoises indicating the population is expanding.
 Photographs of wildlife observed are included within Exhibit 5.